bensonchoyintuitas/intuitas_knowledgebase/docs/level_0.md

 ## Governance Structures

 - Description of the organisation's governance frameworks, policies, standards, processes and bodies that are relevant to the scope of concern.

+## Billing Structures

+- Description of the organisation's structures in terms of billing, and how cost centres may relate to billing reports, delegations and associated observability requirements.